Article 20 is a safeguard against arbitrary conviction

 Article 21 Right to Life and Personal Liberty, Article 20 is a safeguard against arbitrary conviction

-Article 21 Article 21 Right to Life and Personal Liberty: This Article 21 in the Constitution of India envisages that, “No person shall be deprived of his life or personal liberty except according to procedure established by law”.
-This Article is one of the prominent Fundamental Rights granted by the Constitution for Citizens of India. … Read more
+Article 21 Article 21 Right to Life and Personal Liberty: Article 21 of the Indian Constitution states that, “No individual shall be deprived of their life or personal liberty except in accordance with the procedure established by law.”
+This Article is among the key Fundamental Rights provided by the Constitution to Indian Citizens.
+Right to … Read more

 American Bill of Rights of 1791

-Amendments to the US Constitution Fundamental rights in America were enacted as American Bill of rights of 1791 as Amendments to the US Constitution.
+American Bill of Rights 1791 American Bill of Rights 1791: Fundamental rights in America were enacted as American Bill of rights of 1791 as Amendments to the US Constitution.
 However, these rights were not total in the begenning and were continued to be incorporated in the constitution till 1971.
-And also it is important to note that the Bill of … Read more
+And also it is important to … Read more

 Magna Carta of England